 People who are “high-functioning” reach their professional and personal goals despite their drug abuse in the workplace.
 And, although substance misuse isn’t interfering with their job, it still isn’t healthy.

 So, how do you know if your coworker is using drugs or alcohol at work?
 Most people struggling with substance use disorder try hard to hide it from their employers and coworkers.
-But, there are some obvious signs of substance abuse in the workplace which include:

 - Behaviors extremely different from co-workers

 - Avoiding friends and other co-workers

 - Talking about money issues

 - Relationship problems

 - A decline in personal hygiene

 Because addiction in the workplace is so common, companies often train management to recognize the signs of substance use disorder.